 Keep reading because we have an extra secret about the best Legend in the game.

-There is a huge difference between the two newest legends.
-Rampart is on the bottom of this list, while Horizon is enjoying the quality life of an S-Tier legend.
+Horizon was added on Season 7 of Apex Legends, the previous Legend to be added was Rampart, their rankings are quite opposite.
+Rampart is on the bottom of this list, while Horizon is enjoying the quality life of an A-Tier legend.
 It seems like the Apex team got it right with Horizon, giving her an amazing mobility skill, Gravity Lift, with a lot of potential for crazy plays and amazing eliminations.
 Her ultimate allows her to control an area pretty effectively while at the same time giving her some serious killing power.
 Definitely, a Legend we love playing.

 The one Legend that went from one of the best to one of the worst, to one of the best again is called Pathfinder.
 When his Grappling Hook had a cooldown of 13 seconds, he was a God.
 Mobile as hell, being able to cover hundreds of meters in a few seconds.
 Admittedly that was a bit too broken, which is why his hook got nerfed to 35 seconds cooldown time.
 It proved a bit too much.
 Now that they changed his hook to have a variable cool down according to the distance traveled, he feels like a balanced Legend that can help with the teams positioning while being able to attack the enemy from the craziest angles possible.